HannesGitH/flutter_biometric_signature/README.md

         - `useDeviceCredentials`: A `bool` to indicate whether Device Credentials' fallback support is needed.
         - `signatureType`: An enum value of `IOSSignatureType`.
         - `biometryCurrentSet` *(optional)*: A `bool` to constrain key usage to the current biometric enrollment.
 Defaults to `true`.
 When set to `true`, the key is bound to the current set of enrolled biometrics.
 If biometrics are changed (e.g., a new fingerprint is added or removed), the key becomes invalid, requiring re-enrollment.
+    - `macosConfig`: A `MacosConfig` object containing following properties:
+        - `useDeviceCredentials`: A `bool` to indicate whether Device Credentials' fallback support is needed.
+        - `signatureType`: An enum value of `MacosSignatureType`.
+        - `biometryCurrentSet` *(optional)*: A `bool` to constrain key usage to the current biometric enrollment.
+Defaults to `true`.
+When set to `true`, the key is bound to the current set of enrolled biometrics (Touch ID).
+If biometrics are changed, the key becomes invalid, requiring re-enrollment.
     - `keyFormat` *(optional)*: A `KeyFormat` value describing how the public key should be returned.
 Defaults to `KeyFormat.base64` for backward compatibility.
     - `enforceBiometric` *(optional)*: A `bool` to require biometric authentication before generating the key-pair.
 Defaults to `false`.
 When set to `true`, the user will be prompted for biometric authentication (fingerprint, face, or iris) before the key-pair is generated.
 This ensures that the person holding the device is verified before keys are created, adding an extra layer of security for sensitive use cases.